jjquan111/CPSC254_Group_Project/README.md

 # CPSC254_Group_Project
-## FullCalendar with User Authentication
+## Eventify: An Events Calendar

-This project integrates FullCalendar with a PHP and MySQL database, allowing user to manag events in a calendar interface.
-It supports ability to add, view and delete events.
+This project integrates FullCalendar, an open source Javascript library, with PHP and MySQL database.
+It allows user to to add, view and delete events through a user-friendly interface.

 ### Features